 “At 3 weeks into the pregnancy, the cat's nipples will ‘pink up’ -- become pinker than the surrounding skin and become larger and firmer,” says Tobiassen Crosby.
 Aside from slight weight gain, this may be the first true sign of pregnancy you’ll notice.
 She adds, “This is one way to estimate the stage of pregnancy.”
 Some cats may also experience morning sickness as a result of hormonal changes in their bodies.
 Look for vomiting, loss of appetite, and lethargy as signs of morning sickness between 3 and 4 weeks.

 - AT THE VET -

 At about three and a half weeks, your vet can take an ultrasound of your cat to determine if fetal kittens are present.
-He or she may also perform abdominal palpations around this time to feel for kitten embryos.
+He or she may also perform abdominal palpations to feel for kitten embryos around this time.
 This procedure can be dangerous for anyone besides a trained specialist to perform.

 The heartbeat of the unborn kittens can also be detected around day 24.
-By this time, your cat’s belly may be enlarged enough to determine pregnancy.
+Your cat’s belly may be enlarged enough to determine pregnancy by this time.

 Pregnancy Symptoms at 4 to 8 Weeks

 By the second half, around 4 weeks into gestation, your cat will be showing much clearer signs of pregnancy.
 The belly will continue to swell, and the nipples will enlarge and turn a brighter shade of pink.
 Your cat may begin to lick the area around the nipples to remove the fur, a task she’ll instinctually undertake to make the nipples easier for her future kittens to find.
 In addition, you may begin to see the expression of milky fluid from the nipples.